Movers and SHAKERS

 Image Credit: Nenad Stojkovic (Flickr)

-After Charging Higher, Leverage Suddenly Came Down $38 Billion
+After Screaming Higher, Leverage Suddenly Came Down $38 Billion

-The FINRA statistics are collected following FINRA Rule 4521(d).
-They’re numbers provided by the member firms that offer margin accounts for customers.
+The FINRA statistics are collected as per FINRA Rule 4521(d).
+They are numbers provided by the member firms that offer margin accounts for customers.
 The report includes the total of all debit balances in securities margin accounts, and the total of all free credit balances in cash accounts and all securities margin accounts.

 From an all-time high in June, margin debt fell $38 billion.
 This took it back down to a level it had attained after March 2021, but before the end of April.
 For 15 months through the month of June, leverage in securities portfolios overall was climbing at an excessive pace (84%).
 The rise in market prices is likely to have been largely fueled during this period by the growth in debt-financed purchases.